sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 Note:

-- Many solutions can be useful to problems/people you haven't thought of
+- Reuse solutions or documents from other open communities
-- Contribute to the project so that everyone benefit from it
+- Contributions benefit everyone
-- With a community, team is bigger than number of people you can hire
+- With a community, your team is bigger than # of people you could hire

 --